leostudiooo/watermelon/README.md

 ### Do Preprocessing

-To accelerate the training procrss, preprocessing is necessary.
+Run [`preprocess.py`](preprocess.py) to avoid duplicated preprocessing is useful to accelerate training.

 ```bash
 python preprocess.py --data_dir /path/to/cleaned